-In the Late 18th c. / First part of the 19th c., the harbour basin grows 10 times bigger: from ca. 11 ha (1790) to ca. 107 ha (1852) due to the construction of the Dique de Levante.
-This mole is built in the last years of the 1790’s / beginning of the 1800’s, extending the existing 15th c. mole.
-The new mole reached ar.
-1000 m long, while it was initially 200 m.
+Between 1790 and 1852, the harbour basin grows 10 times bigger, from ca. 11 ha to ca. 107 ha due to the removal of the ancient Roman mole in 1843, and to the construction of the Dique de Levante.
+This mole was built in the last years of the 1790’s / beginning of the 1800’s, extending the existing 15th c. mole.
+The new mole reached ca. 1000 m long, while it was initially 200 m.
 An extra 650 m is added in the next decennia.
 In contrast, the river mouth of the Francolí is not constrained by any infrastructures at first.
-Some maps show the river mouth channel deflected towards the south-west (1807, 1813), with more sand accumulation to the left side (1803, 1832) or straight (1790, 1824).
+Some maps show the river mouth channel deflected towards the south-west (1807, 1813), with more sand accumulation to the left bank (1803, 1832) or straight (1790, 1824).
 The deflected morphology of the river mouth is stabilised by the mid-19th c.
 CE.
-In 1852, the map shows a curved structure on the left side of the river mouth.
-The right side remains untouched by engineering infrastructures.
+In 1852, the map shows a curved structure on the left bank of the river mouth.
+The right bank remains untouched by engineering infrastructures.

-The harbour basin grows slowly from the 1830’s to the 1880’s (118 ha in 1882) but double its size by 1900 especially the Outer harbour (ca. 210 ha in 1905).
-The growth at the end of the 19th c. is mostly due to the extension of the curved structure on the left side of the Francolí river mouth that became the Dique de Oeste also called Dique del Francolí (extended by ca. 630 m between 1871 and 1885 and a submarine part of ca. 650 m by 1915).
-Since the beginning of the 19th c., a long curved mole to the West before the river mouth is planned but never achieved.
-Instead, successive extensions of the lower reach of the Francolí river channel are constructed and called Dique de Oeste.
-The right riverbank is the coastline of the Francolí delta towards the south-west and the left riverbank was a built structure parallel to the coast (Dique de Oeste).
+The harbour basin grows slowly from the 1830’s to the 1880’s (118 ha in 1882) but doubles its size by 1900 especially the Outer harbour (ca. 210 ha in 1905).
+The growth at the end of the 19th c. is mostly due to the extension of the curved structure on the left bank of the Francolí river mouth that became the Dique de Oeste also called Dique del Francolí (extended by ca. 630 m between 1871 and 1885 and a submarine part of ca. 650 m by 1915).
+Since the beginning of the 19th c., a long-curved mole to the west in front of the river mouth is planned but never achieved.
+Instead, successive extensions of the lower reach of the Francolí river channel are constructed:.
+The right riverbank is the northern coastline of the Francolí river outlet towards the south-west, and the left riverbank was a built structure parallel to the coast (Dique de Oeste).
 This longshore structure reaches 1500 m in 1915.

 Another major change characterises the evolution of the harbour in the second part of the 19th c.
-The harbour split into two basins: the Inner (Puerto) and Outer harbour (Antepuerto).
+The harbour was split into two basins: the Inner harbour (Puerto) and Outer harbour (Antepuerto).
 This change is gradual.
 Between 1874 and 1883, a transversal jetty closing the harbour to the south is built (Dique transversal).
 For the first time, the harbour of Tarragona has an enclosed harbour basin with two moles and a narrow entrance.
 Between 1890 and 1897, an internal mole is added across the entrance to increase the protection of the inner harbour (Muelle paralelo al de Costa).
 These two structures contributed to better enclose the Inner harbour (Dique transversal, Muelle paralelo al de Costa).
 During this second part of the 19th c., the Dique de Levante remained stable.
-The outer harbour (Antepuerto) was only expanding due to the Dique de Oeste (1871-1885) and Dique Submarino (1904-1915).
+The Outer harbour (Antepuerto) was only expanding due to the Dique de Oeste (1871-1885) and Dique Submarino (1904-1915).
 The Dique de Levante was extended later between 1904 and 1915 of an extra ca. 550 m.
 A new internal quay is built between 1885 and 1888 called Muelle de Costa.